 It is important to ensure that salary charged or cost shared to a particular sponsored project during the academic year represents the actual effort expended on that project.

 When determining how much effort should be charged to a particular project it is important to remember that effort is not based on a 40 hour week.
 If an individual typically works 50 hours in a week than 100% effort is based on a 50 hour week making 10 hours 20% effort.
 If an individual typically works 32 hours a week then 10 hours is 31%.
 It is the faculty member's responsibility to provide support for his or her normal workweek and the distribution of effort upon audit.

 Any decrease in effort of more than 25% requires sponsor approval.
 As mentioned above, effort is based on 100% of time not individual hours spent.
-Contact ORA as soon as you realize that your actual effort will drop more than 25% of the commitment.
+Contact SPA as soon as you realize that your actual effort will drop more than 25% of the committed effort on a project.

-In order to avoid audit findings for late certification of effort it is essential that all effort, both on sponsored projects and non-sponsored activities, be certified promptly.
+In order to mitigate audit findings for late certification of effort it is essential that all effort, both on sponsored projects and non-sponsored activities, be certified promptly.

-It is important to review effort cards early in the certification process and contact ORA with any questions early.
-Emails are sent from ORA at the beginning of each certification period and periodically throughout the period.
+It is important to review effort cards early in the certification process and contact SPA with any questions as early as possible.
+E-mail reminders are sent by SPA office at the beginning & throughout each certification period as needed.